 Petrolia is under several obligations provided for in the relevant Cyprus, Norwegian and other jurisdictions' laws in respect of the business operations carried out by the Company and its subsidiaries.
-The Board of Directors has formulated a Code of Ethics.

-Guidelines on corporate social responsibility have not vet been implemented.
+The Board of Directors has formulated a Code of Ethics, implemented across the Company, based on corporate values and corporate social responsibility principles.
+The Code of Ethics summarises the Company's values and standards of behaviour in, among others, human rights, safety, security and the working environment.
+In addition, the Company has implemented a strict policy regarding Health, Safety, Security and Environment, HSSE, especially within its E&P business Petrolia Norway AS.